Millhouse Primary School and Nursery

 - To review and agree teaching & support staff pay decisions.

-- To ensure performance management and appraisals are carried out for all staff, including setting up a panel for Headteacher’s performance management.
+- To ensure performance management and appraisals are carried out for all staff, including setting up a panel for Executive Headteacher’s performance management.

 - To follow established procedures when advertising, selecting and appointing new members of staff.